Fossilguy.com: Peace River Fossil Hunting - Shark Teeth and Ice Age Fossils

 Robert Lawrence Fuqua, 2020

-This identification guide is a must for fossil shark tooth enthusiasts in Florida, offering detailed descriptions and color photos.
-Although it's around 35 pages, the well-made booklet is a is an informative and enjoyable tool for identifying shark teeth, making it highly recommended.
+A must-have guide for fossil shark tooth enthusiasts in Florida, featuring detailed descriptions and color photos.
+At 35 pages, this well-crafted booklet is both informative and easy to use.

 Fossiling in Florida: A Guide for Diggers and Divers